-Form S-4 Item No. Caption Location in Proxy Statement Prospectus Α. Information About the Transaction 1.
-Forepart of Registration Statement and Outside Front Outside Front Cover Page 2.
-Cover Page of Prospectus Inside Front and Outside Back Cover Pages of Prospectus Available Information; Incorporation of Certain Documents by Reference; Table of Contents 3.
-Risk Factors, Ratio of Earnings to Fixed Charges and Other Information Summary of Proxy Statement; Item No. 2 4.
-Terms of the Transaction Summary of Proxy Statement; Item No. 2 5.
-6. Pro Forma Financial Information Material Contacts with the Company Being Acquired Item No. 2 7.
+FORM ITEM NO. CAPTION LOCATION IN PROXY STATEMENT PROSPECTUS A. 1.
+2. INFORMATION ABOUT THE TRANSACTION Forepart of Registration Statement and Outside Front Cover Page of Prospectus Inside Front and Outside Back Cover Pages of Prospectus - 3.
+Risk Factors, Ratio of Earnings to Fixed Charges and Other Information Contents 4.
+Terms of the Transaction 5.
+6. Pro Forma Financial Information Material Contacts with the Company Being Acquired 7.
 Additional Information Required for Reoffering by Persons and Parties Deemed to be Underwriters 8.
-9. Disclosure of Commission Position on Indemnification for Securities Act Liabilities В. Information About the Registrant 10.
-Information With Respect to S-3 Registrants Incorporation of Certain Documents by Reference; Summary of Proxy Statement 11.
+9. Interests of Named Experts and Counsel Disclosure of Commission Position on Indemnification for Securities Act Liabilities B. 10.
+INFORMATION ABOUT THE REGISTRANT Information With Respect to S-3 Registrants Incorporation of Certain Documents by Reference; Summary of Proxy Statement 11.
 Incorporation of Certain Information by Reference Incorporation of Certain Documents by Reference 12.
-13. Information With Respect to S-2 or S-3 Registrants Incorporation of Certain 14.
-Information by Reference Information With Respect to Registrants Other Than S-2 or S-3 Registrants С. Information About the Company Being Acquired 15.
+Information With Respect to S-2 or S-3 Registrants 13.
+Incorporation of Certain Information by Reference 14.
+Information With Respect to Registrants Other Than S-2 or S-3 Registrants С. INFORMATION ABOUT THE COMPANY BEING ACQUIRED 15.
 Information With Respect to S-3 Companies Incorporation of Certain Documents by Reference; Summary of Proxy Statement 16.
-Information With Respect to S-2 or S-3 Companies
+Information With Respect to S-2 or S-3 Companies 17.
+Information With Respect to Companies Other Than S-3 or S-2 Companies